slasyz/dotfiles/texts/console.md

-brew install lsd          # Like ls, but fancier brew install eza          # Like ls, but fancier (includes l) brew install curlie       # Like curl, but fancier brew install cheat        # Cheat sheets for many commands brew install htop brew install bottom       # btm
+brew install lsd          # Like ls, but fancier brew install eza          # Like ls, but fancier (includes l) brew install curlie       # Like curl, but fancier brew install bat          # Like cat, but fancier brew install cheat        # Cheat sheets for many commands brew install htop brew install bottom       # btm